 The average starting salary for data scientists is GBP 35,000–45,000 (INR 37L–48L) per year.

 The UK continues to support strong engineering sectors, including construction, aerospace, and electronics.
-MS graduates in mechanical, civil, and electrical streams are in high demand, especially for infrastructure and green energy projects.
+Job opportunities in UK after MS in Mechanical Engineering are high, especially for graduates in mechanical, civil, and electrical streams.
+Roles in infrastructure and green energy projects are particularly in demand.

 Category